DjangoGirls/organizer-manual/website/README.md

 # Administrating your website

 We have built a simple Django application that allows you to create your events website in a really simple way.
 You don't have to know how to code to change it but a little knowledge about HTML and CSS will be helpful :).
-In this section, we will cover the admin part and the applications form.

 Your website will be created after you filled a [request](https://djangogirls.org/organize/) for organizing an event and confirmed you read this manual ;)
-Don't forget to give us the name and email address of other members of your team if you have any.
+Don't forget to give us the name and email address of the other members of your team if you have any.

 All your team will receive an access to the Django Admin panel.
 It looks like this: